KTVT: 1955–1971: As an independent station

 Various early logos used by KTVT in station IDs and promotional ads.
 Years of use (from left to right): 1955–1960 (at times, this logo would be shown animated, as if each digit were an anthropomorphized human form), 1960s, and 1974–1980.

-Channel 11, as KFJZ-TV, first signed on the air at 2:30 p.m. on September 11, 1955, after a launch ceremony culminating in Fort Worth oilman Sid Richardson flipping the ceremonial switch to activate the transmitter.
-It was the first independent station to sign on in Texas, the fourth television station to sign on in the Dallas–Fort Worth Metroplex (after NBC affiliate WBAP-TV (channel 5, now KXAS-TV), which signed on the air on September 29, 1948; ABC affiliate KBTV (channel 8, now WFAA), which debuted on September 17, 1949; and CBS affiliate KRLD-TV (channel 4, now Fox owned-and-operated station KDFW), which debuted on December 3, 1949), and the first to debut in the market since the FCC's 1952 lifting of a four-year freeze on new applications for television station licenses.
-Originally, Channel 11 maintained a 91/2-hour per day programming schedule, starting with its sign-on at 2:30 p.m. and concluding at its midnight sign-off.
+KFJZ-TV, first signed on the air at 2:30 p.m. on September 11, 1955, after a launch ceremony culminating in Fort Worth oilman Sid Richardson flipping the ceremonial switch to activate the transmitter.
+It was the first independent station to sign on in Texas, the fourth television station to sign on in the Dallas–Fort Worth Metroplex (after WBAP-TV (channel 5, now KXAS-TV), which signed on the air in 1948; KBTV (channel 8, now WFAA), which debuted in September 1949; and KRLD-TV (channel 4, now KDFW), which debuted in December 1949), and the first to debut in the market since the FCC's 1952 lifting of a four-year freeze on new applications for television station licenses.
+Originally, channel 11 maintained a 91/2-hour per day programming schedule, starting with its sign-on at 2:30 p.m. and concluding at its midnight sign-off.
 The station originally operated from facilities at 4801 West Freeway (in the present-day location of Interstate 30) in Fort Worth.

 In 1964, KFJZ-TV moved its transmitter facilities to a tower at the antenna farm in Cedar Hill, which provided a signal that covered the Dallas–Fort Worth market.
-The transmitter relocation played a major factor in throwing Channel 11 into a three-station competition for the NBC affiliation.
+The transmitter relocation played a major factor in throwing channel 11 into a three-station competition for the NBC affiliation.
 The network had been affiliated with WBAP-TV since it signed on nine years earlier; however, the heirs of Fort Worth Star-Telegram founder Amon G. Carter chose to continue his legacy of civic boosterism of Fort Worth by refusing to move WBAP's transmitter facilities from eastern Fort Worth to an area between both cities.
 The lack of adequate reception throughout the entire Dallas–Fort Worth metropolitan area led NBC to simultaneously maintain an affiliation with WFAA beginning in 1950 to act as its Dallas affiliate.
 (Despite their close proximity, Arbitron originally designated Dallas and Fort Worth as separate markets: the Dallas market as Dallas County and surrounding counties in the area's eastern half and the Fort Worth market as neighboring Tarrant County and the counties surrounding it in the west.
 The two cities would be consolidated into a single television market in 1952.)
 WBAP-TV received a permit for Cedar Hill on March 24, 1964, and were on the air under Program Test Authority in November 1964.